andrewchambers/bupstash/README.md

 - Written in rust to mitigate many classes of security bugs.

+## Stability and Backwards Compatibility

-*WARNING* Bupstash is alpha software, backwards incompatible changes may be made.
-While all efforts are made to keep bupstash bug free, we currently recommend using bupstash for making *REDUNDANT* backups where failure can be tolerated.
+*WARNING* Bupstash is alpha software, while all efforts are made to keep bupstash bug free, we currently recommend using bupstash for making *REDUNDANT* backups where failure can be tolerated.

+The repository format is approaching stability, and will not be changed in a backwards incompatible way unless there is *very* strong justification.
+Future changes will most likely be backwards compatible, or come with a migration path if it is needed at all.

 # Guides, documentation and support